awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 + **Use grants in combination with the key policy** – You can use grants in combination with the key policy to allow access to a CMK\.
 Controlling access this way enables you to allow access to the CMK in the key policy, and to allow users to delegate their access to others\.

 For most AWS services, IAM policies are the only way to control access to the service's resources\.
 Some services offer resource\-based policies or other access control mechanisms to complement IAM policies, but these are generally optional and you can control access to the resources in these services with only IAM policies\.
 This is not the case for AWS KMS, however\.
-To allow access to a KMS CMK, you must use the key policy, either alone or in combination with IAM polices or grants\.
+To allow access to a KMS CMK, you must use the key policy, either alone or in combination with IAM policies or grants\.
 IAM policies by themselves are not sufficient to allow access to a CMK, though you can use them in combination with a CMK's key policy\.

 For more information about using key policies, see [Using Key Policies](key-policies.md)\.